-Every report card I’ve ever had basically spoke to my ADHD and autism.
+Every report card I’ve ever had basically spoke to being ADHD and Autistic.
 In subjects I was interested in or just with great teachers who found a way to engage me I’d have “A pleasure to have in class – a remarkable student”.

 For subjects that I struggled with or with bad teachers who would often exclude me for being disruptive it had comments like “Needs to concentrate”, “Needs to apply themselves more”, “consistency of effort is required”.
 These comments were nothing compared to what they said to me directly.
 I was called many derogatory things, hit frequently, had books thrown at me, often pulled in front of the whole class to humiliate me, be told that I would graduate over the back fence (into Mt Eden prison).
 Teachers were the worst bullies of all.

 With low self esteem and the fact I changed schools frequently due to unstable rental housing and poverty – I took whatever friendships I could find.
 This meant that I ended up with the “bad crowd” – although they would bully me also.
 I was “friends” with people who rubbed dog shit in my hair, regularly gave me black eyes, would viciously tease me and call me things like “psycho”.
 They would encourage and get me to engage in behaviour that would cause me to cry for hours every night when I went to bed.
 I was easily manipulated due to being trusting of other people which is a common thing as ADHDer or Autistic people, and I didn’t want to be alone.